WallarooLabs/wally/book/python/using-connectors.md

 # Using Connectors As Sources & Sinks

-Wallaroo's connectors are an experimental feature that allows full customization of sources and sinks.
+This is a preview release of Wallaroo's connectors feature that allows full customization of sources and sinks.
 These streams can be integrated into Wallaroo using libraries you're already familiar with in Python.
 A number of built-in connectors offer a quick way to get started and hook up common stream types and they're all available for easy customization.

 Care has been taken to keep the API simple and the runtime assumtions unobtrusive so it's easy to hook up the library to existing code.
 Read down below for more information on how this works.